 Authorities have already started looking for those responsible

-In parts of Libya, African migrants are being sold into slavery for as little as $400 dollars.
+In parts of Libya, African migrants are being sold IGNORE INTO slavery for as little as $400 dollars.
 Places where migrants are sold like cattle have becoming a chilling reality for many in North African countries.
 Conducted in Arabic, the migrants were referred to as "merchandise".
 These auctions have been reported internationally by news outlets such as CNN.

 The Libyan government has announced that it is investigating claims that migrants who cannot afford to pay traffickers for the boat journeys to Europe are being sold at auctions when camps become full.
 "A high-level committee has been convened encompassing representatives from all the security apparatus to oversee this investigation", declared Anes Alazabi, an official with the internationally recognized government of Libya's Anti-Illegal Immigration Agency.